barashe/bacpacs/README.md

     Clustering finished successfully.
 Protein families dumped in my_bp_dir/protein_families

 If CD-HIT is included in the system's path, there is no need to provide a path to CD-HIT.
-If cd-hit is not included in the path, a valid path must be provided using `--cdhit`.
+If CD-HIT is not included in the path, a valid path must be provided using `--cdhit`.
 Note that we are using n_jobs=0, to use all available CPUs.

 ### Create and extract features